 - 2.2 Payment.
 Customer will pay all Fees in the currency stated in the invoice.
 All Fees are due 30 days from the invoice date.
 Google has no obligation to provide multiple invoices.
 Payments made via wire transfer must include the bank information provided by Google.
 If the Customer has entered into the Agreement with Google Commerce Limited, Google may collect payments via Google Payment Limited, a company incorporated in England and Wales with offices at Belgrave House, 76 Buckingham Palace Road, London, SW1W 9TQ, United Kingdom.

-EMEA – European Economic Area, the United Kingdom and
+Europe, Middle East and Africa – European Economic Area, the United

 - Section 15.19 (Definitions) is changed to Section 15.20 (Definitions).